plenoptic-org/plenoptic/docs/developers/contributing.md

     This only affects sphinx. pytest ignores the plot directive and so either structure will pass.

-- Alternatively, pytest only checks whether the actual execution outputs of Python code match the expected results written in your documentation.
+- pytest only checks whether the actual execution outputs of Python code match the expected results written in your documentation.
 Therefore, while the following will succeed in sphinx,

     ```python
     Examples